 - Secretary to send Strategic Work Plan to HRC members

 - Update from Eric Stanley:

-- Secretary to put on the agenda for next month.
+- Secretary to add Nominations to the next agenda

 - New Business

 - HRC Records Retention